What is The Convivial Society?

 People

-Thinking and writing about technology, society, and the moral life.
+Thinking and writing about technology, culture, and the good life.